mikesir87/container-adoption-examples/README.md

 #### Cons

 - Little to no customization available by developers/users - you get only what's bundled in the devcontainer environment
+- Gaining access to host-specific configuration can be tricky.
+This might include things such as:
     - Docker-in-Docker scenarios are tricky to work with (eg, using Testcontainers), especially if registry credentials are required
+    - Git credentials, especially if you are using a credential manager

 ## Contributing